tinchoforever/device-checkin/README.md

-device-checkin
+Who has it?
 ==============

+Platform that let manage teams devices.

-Laravel + Phonegap + boostrap + Angular.Js
+Laravel + Phonegap + glumby + Angular.Js